mathemakitten/t5x/README_gpu.md

 ### Implementing a new vocabulary
 Converts the GPT2 tokenizer to a format compatible with T5X.
 The Vocabulary abstract class is in `seqio/vocabularies.py`.

+### Running on AWS
+* On machines running `Amazon Linux release 2`, the certs are fucked in a way that they aren't on GCP (see [here](https://github.com/tensorflow/tensorflow/issues/40065) for related issue).
+Fix with `sudo ln -s /etc/ssl/certs/ca-bundle.crt /etc/ssl/certs/ca-certificates.crt` if you get libcurl errors.

 ### Misc
 * `model_parallel_submesh` can be an int (for a single GPU) or a
 * `model_parallel_submesh` and `num_partitions` arguments are mutually-exclusive methods for partitioning!
 See partitioning.md for more details.